sho-tanaka0210/Manage-Entered-and-Left-on-Discord/README.md

 $ cd Manage-Entered-and-Left-on-Discord

-# Create a config.ini
-# Set the token and channel_id.
+# Set the information required for the ENV of the Docker file.
-$ cp -p config_example.ini config.ini

 # Creating an execution environment
 $ docker build . . -t bot-run-image